DennisSchmitz/Jovian_archive/README.md

 ### Pipeline visualizations
 All data is visualized via interactive Jupyter Notebooks, interactive websites with embedded code that contain the following graphics:
 - Taxonomic results are presented on three levels:
-  - For an entire (multi sample) run, interactive heatmaps are made.
-Heatmaps are stratified to different taxonomic levels.
+  - For an entire (multi sample) run, interactive heatmaps are made for non-phage viruses, phages and bacteria.
+They are stratified to different taxonomic levels.
   - For a sample level overview, Krona interactive taxonomic piecharts are generated.
-  - For detailed information, interactive qgrid tables are generated.
+  - For detailed information, interactive tables are generated.
 Similar to popular spreadsheet applications.
 - Interactive genome browser: Allows in-depth alignment inspection, including predicted ORFs and detected minority variants.

 ### Audit trail